loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/13-time-summary_en.md

 $$\boxed{\delta S_{\text{gen}} = 0}$$

 **Physical Meaning**:
-- Time does not flow uniformly, but is the optimal path of the system in the generalized entropy landscape
+- Time might not flow uniformly, but is the optimal path of the system in the generalized entropy landscape
 - Entropy extremum principle determines time evolution
 - Time arrow = entropy increase direction